Why the earlier sign up deadline?

 How many practices are there?

 In Grade 3, there is still just one practice per week, arranged by the team’s coach – and then one league match on Saturday.
+The club and coaches will attempt to conduct joint practices for this cohort where possible.

 Who will my child’s team be playing?